royaarian101/fda_reader/README.md

-# OCT FDA Visualisation using oct_converter
+# Topcon OCT FDA Visualisation using oct_converter

 ## Overview
-This project uses the **oct_converter** library to inspect and visualise OCT data stored in FDA/FDS files.
+This project demonstrates the use of **oct_converter** to inspect and visualise **Topcon OCT data** stored in FDA/FDS containers.

-The workflow includes:
+The workflow focuses on:
-- Visualisation of OCT volumes (B-scans)
+- Visualising Topcon OCT volumes (B-scans)
-- Display of retinal layer boundaries (when available)
+- Displaying retinal layer boundaries when available
-- Visualisation of fundus / SLO images
+- Visualising fundus / SLO images
 - Printing key patient, device, and acquisition metadata

-The focus is on **data inspection and quality control**, not full vendor-level decoding.
+The code is intended for **data inspection and quality control**, not full proprietary decoding.

 ---

 ## Features
-- OCT volume shape and number of B-scans
+- OCT volume geometry and number of B-scans
-- Fundus image size and resolution
+- Fundus / SLO image size and data type
-- Selected metadata: patient ID, laterality, device model, bits per pixel, acquisition date, and pixel spacing
+- Selected metadata: patient ID, laterality, device model (3D OCT-1000 series), bits per pixel, acquisition date, and pixel spacing

 ---